Mon Jaane Na

 Mon Jaane Na is a 2019 Indian Bengali language, romantic thriller film directed by Shagufta Rafique and produced by Shrikant Mohata and Mahendra Soni under the banner of SVF.
 The film starring Yash Dasgupta, Mimi Chakraborty and Rajdeep Gupta follows the love story of Amir and Pari.
 This is the debut Bengali film of Shagufta Rafique as director.
 The film was released in theatres on 21 March 2019, coinciding with Holi festival.

 Synopsis

-Amir (Yash Dasgupta) is a young, lonely man who earns his living through taxi driving.
+Amir is a young, lonely man who earns his living through taxi driving.
 Seeing him alone, his friend advises him to get married.
-Amir seeks help from the local maulvi who introduces him to a shy, orphan girl, Pari (Mimi Chakraborty).
+Amir seeks help from the local maulvi who introduces him to a shy, orphan girl, Pari.
 He falls in love with her at first sight and they get married.
 After marriage, Pari comes across certain secrets of Amir and she goes missing.
 For two years Amir frantically searches for her throughout the city being a taxi driver.
 One day he discovers her outside a hotel in an unconscious state.
 However, Pari is no longer her demure self but has transformed into a reckless drug addict and gone into prostitution.